Erik Ringmar

-Erik Ringmar is a professor in the Department of Political Science and International Relations at İbn Haldun Üniversitesi, Istanbul, Turkey.
+Erik Ringmar is a retired professor of political science.

 Background

 Ringmar graduated with a PhD from the Department of Political Science, Yale University, in 1993.
 Between 1995 and 2007 he was senior lecturer in the Department of Government at the London School of Economics, United Kingdom, and between 2007 and 2013 he worked as a professor of political science in China, the last two years as Zhi Yuan Chair Professor of International Relations at Shanghai Jiaotong University, Shanghai, PRC.
-Between 2013 and 2019 he worked in the department of political science at Lund University, Sweden.
-Ringmar is a Faculty Associate of the Center for Cultural Sociology, Yale University, and a Fulbright Scholar.
+Between 2013 and 2019 he worked in the department of political science at Lund University, Sweden and then at Ibn Haldun University.
+Ringmar is a Fulbright Scholar.